TI SR-50: Descendants

 The SR-50 was followed by the more advanced model SR-51.
-The SR-51 had the same physical dimensions but added a 2nd function for most buttons.
-Most notable among the added functions were the ability to enter x:y pairs and do linear regression analysis on them.
-The later and lighter versions SR-50A and SR-51II and SR-51III were based on smaller ICs and battery packs and reached broadest distribution.
+The SR-51 has the same physical dimensions but added a 2nd function for most buttons.
+Most notable among the added functions are the ability to enter x:y pairs and do linear regression analysis on them.
+The later and lighter versions SR-50A and SR-51II and SR-51III are based on smaller ICs and battery packs and reached broadest distribution.

 A further update resulted in the programmable model SR-52 in late 1975.
-It was thicker and longer and could perform 224 program steps recorded on magnetic cards, similar to its competitor HP-65.
-The card was pulled through the reader by an electric motor.
-The matte white upper face of the cards could be marked with pen or pencil to indicate the program and the functions assigned to the calculator's programmable keys.
-The card could be stored in a slot above the programmable keys with its markings visible.
+It is thicker and longer and can perform 224 program steps recorded on magnetic cards, similar to its competitor HP-65.
+The card is pulled through the reader by an electric motor.
+The matte white upper face of the cards can be marked with pen or pencil to indicate the program and the functions assigned to the calculator's programmable keys.
+The card can be stored in a slot above the programmable keys with its markings visible.

 In 1976 Texas Instruments released the TI-30 budget calculator at one-third the price of the SR-50, so sales of the SR-50 quickly dropped.